BIM Modeling and Management

 Complexity

-• High-density MEP networks within limited vertical clearances
+• High-density MEP systems within limited ceiling space

-• Tight 30-month program with limited tolerance for rework
+• Tight construction phasing with limited tolerance for rework

 What Was at Stake

-Without early coordination and reliable quantity data, the project faced a significant risk of schedule delays, cost overruns exceeding 10% of the MEP package, and downstream operational inefficiencies.
+Without coordinated models and verified quantity data, the project faced schedule delays, cost overruns exceeding 10% of the MEP package, and operational inefficiencies.

 How Chenla Stepped In